 A cooperative agreement between industry and education that allows students to utilize and refine skills previously learned in their educational process.
 All work is performed in accordance with industry standards and guidelines, and supervised by industry and school representatives.

-Prerequisites: Student must have successfully completed all previous core and academic courses as listed in the Program Information Guide and have a minimum 2.0 overall (retention/graduation) GPA and a valid driver's license, or have School Pean or designee's approval or have School Dean or designee's approval.
+Prerequisites: Student must have successfully completed all previous core and academic courses as listed in the Program Information Guide and have a minimum 2.0 overall (retention/graduation) GPA and a valid driver's license, or have School Dean or designee's approval.